 v Collisions, salvage and wrecks

-As in the case of the safety regulations discussed above, the Marshall Islands is a party to, or has implemented, all the major conventions and codes relevant to environmental regulation including MARPOL (73/78), the OPRC Convention, as well as regional agreements such as the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region.
+As in the case of the safety regulations discussed above, the Marshall Islands is a party to, or has implemented, all the major conventions and codes relevant to environmental regulation, including MARPOL (73/78), the OPRC Convention, as well as regional agreements such as the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region.

 vi Passengers’ rights

-Part II of the Carriage by Sea Act provides for certain protections and rights of passengers that applies to international carriage of passengers (and luggage) but only if the contract for carriage has been made in a state which is party to the Athens Convention, as amended, and the place of departure or destination is in such a state.
-Moreover, the statute is inapplicable in the event the applicable carriage is mandatorily the subject of a civil liability regime under another convention.
+Part II of the Carriage by Sea Act provides for certain protections and rights of passengers that apply to the international carriage of passengers (and luggage) but only if the contract for carriage has been made in a state that is party to the Athens Convention, as amended, and the place of departure or destination is in such a state.
+Moreover, the statute is inapplicable in the event that the applicable carriage is mandatorily the subject of a civil liability regime under another convention.
 This statute also contains a limitation of liability regime not unlike that contained in the law relating to the carriage of cargo.

 vii Seafarers’ rights